talmiller2/slurmcmc/examples/docs/mcmc_surrogate.md

 We can see that the distributions are quite similar in this toy example.

-For validation, pick 1000 samples from the surrogate-MCMC set, and evaluate the expensive queries on those points.
+For validation, pick 1000 samples from the surrogate-based MCMC samples set, and evaluate the expensive queries on those points.
-Compare the ratio of probabilities between the expensive and surrogate cases (top), and the correlation between the ratio and the log-probability itself (bottom):
+Compare the ratio of probabilities between the expensive and surrogate cases (also known as importance weights) (top figure), and the correlation between the ratio and the log-probability itself (bottom figure):

 <img src="pics/example_mcmc_surrogate_importance_weights.png" alt="example_mcmc_surrogate_importance_weights" width="500" height="auto">

 We can see that the ratio is close to 1 to within 1%, validating the use of the surrogate model in this example.

-Later, these probability ratios (also known as importance weights) could be used to improve the accuracy of the predictions based on the (surrogate based) MCMC samples set.
+Later, these probability ratios (importance weights) could be used to improve the accuracy of predictions using the surrogate-based MCMC samples set.